-Feijoas or pineapple guavas or guavasteen, are a type of green oval shaped fruit with a bright yellow interior.
-It tastes somewhat like a cross between a pineapple and apple but it also said to have hints of passion fruit and mint.
+Feijoas or pineapple guavas or guavasteen, are a type of green oval-shaped fruit with a bright yellow interior.
+It tastes somewhat like a cross between a pineapple and an apple but it is also said to have hints of passion fruit and mint.

 With such a glut of fruit that doesn't keep particularly well many people are looking for interesting recipes to help use up all that fruit.
-This feijoa ice cream uses approximatly one kilo of fruit, or enough for two tightly packed cups of scooped feijoa flesh, plus one or two extra whole feijoas.
-Feijoas can very widely in their size and sweetness, so the amount of feijoas you will need to get this amount of pulp will vary.
+This feijoa ice cream uses approximately one kilo of fruit, or enough for two tightly packed cups of scooped feijoa flesh, plus one or two extra whole feijoas.
+Feijoas can vary widely in their size and sweetness, so the number of feijoas you will need to get this amount of pulp will vary.

 Feijoas: feijoas, also known and pineapple guava, are essential for the recipe.
-Fresh is best, but frozen will do at a pinch.
-You will need two cups of tightly packed, peeled feijoa flesh for this recipe, which was approximatly one kilo of feijoas, plus one or two whole feijoas (optional).
+Fresh is best, but frozen will do in a pinch.
+You will need two cups of tightly packed, peeled feijoa flesh for this recipe, which was approximately one kilo of feijoas, plus one or two whole feijoas (optional).